News / Press

 Sparsity and Active Learning

 Sparsity is a form of hidden low-dimensional structure that is commonly exploited in machine learning and signal processing.
 Lasso Regression and Compressed Sensing are two powerful tools that employ nonlinear methods to take advantage of sparsity.
 Here is our demo that aired on NPR illustrating these tools using audio signals and images.
 We are currently researching adaptive data collection processes that use information gleaned from previously collected data in order to focus and optimize the gathering of new data.
 This can lead to significant improvements in the tradeoff between error rate and signal-to-noise ratio, as shown in our recent papers on adaptive compressed sensing and multi-armed bandits.
 This work is motivated in part by applications in systems biology in which the nature of the available experimental techniques dictates how cellular systems can be measured or probed.
+The New Yorker Magazine adaptive crowdsources its Cartoon Caption Contest using our multi-armed bandit algorithms and NEXT system.

 Learning Graphs and Networks